 A Collection of Articles Related To Distractions At Work

 If you find yourself getting distracted at work, then this post is for you.
-It offers tips and insights to help you stay focused and eliminate distractions at work to get more done.
+It offers tips and insights to help you stay focused to get more done.

-Naturally, distractions, while you’re working, puts you behind and forces you to play catch-up.
-When you’re behind, you can easily get overwhelmed and anxious.
+Naturally, distractions put you behind and forces you to play catch-up and when you’re behind, you can easily get overwhelmed and anxious.
 When you’re focused and on track, you’ll be more productive and have more time during your day to complete all your work.

 Many distractions are beyond your control, for example: